AjRuen/sc2/README.md

 ## Github Issues
 We need to keep our work organized and our plans transparent.
-Github issues should thus be created not only for real "issues" like bugs, but also ideas and plans.
+Github issues should be created not only for real "issues" like bugs, but also ideas and plans.
-For the moment we are simply planning on having several free floating issues that will link to each other when appropriate.
-If deemed beneficial we may shift to projects.